 The optimal combination of services

-It is important to acknowledge that the optimal combination of services is an inevitable compromise between the interests of public health and essential needs of the affected communities.
-In order to be effective in achieving the ultimate public health target the offered combination of services should include not only services designed to achieve the primary HIV prevention and care targets but also a range of complementary services that are designed to generate demand, attract and retain the affected communities in health programmes, as well as to satisfy the essential humanitarian needs of the clients.
+It is important to acknowledge that the optimal combination of services is an inevitable compromise between the interests of public health and the essential needs of the affected communities.
+To be effective in achieving the ultimate public health target the offered combination of services should include not only services designed to achieve the primary HIV prevention and care targets but also a range of complementary services that are designed to generate demand, attract and retain the affected communities in health programmes, as well as to satisfy the essential humanitarian needs of the clients.

-These complementary services directly influence the achievement of primary public health objectives, as the satisfaction of basic humanitarian needs is a necessary condition for ensuring sufficient coverage of public health interventions.
-The additional services also directly contribute to improvements in the quality of life of marginalised and disadvantaged communities and attained of essential human rights, thus removing significant obstacles to access to public health programmes.
+These complementary services directly influence the achievement of primary public health objectives, as the satisfaction of basic humanitarian needs is necessary for ensuring sufficient coverage of public health interventions.
+The additional services also directly contribute to improvements in the quality of life of marginalised and disadvantaged communities and attain essential human rights, thus removing significant obstacles to access to public health programmes.

 Typology of Service Combination: Balance of Public Health Priorities, Client Needs and Available Funding